 Introducing two people to each other over email is an overlooked networking skill.
 Warm intros are often cited as the go-to way to find talent to join your company, get into talks with prospective clients, or have a chance to pitch to investors.
 That's why connecting the dots between people you know is a powerful way to strengthen your relationships with both of them and add value to you all.

 However, there are right and wrong ways to go about it.
 If you are not up to date with the best practices, it's not only you who's at risk of looking bad.
 You can easily put one or both of your connections in a compromising position if you connect them via email in a way that's not thought-out.
 That's why we wrote this blog post.

-We'll provide you background on the email etiquette for introductions, step-by-step instructions and examples on how to write one, and a new way to write intros that'll save you tons of time.
+We'll provide you the email etiquette for introductions, step-by-step instructions, and email introduction examples, as well as a new way to write intros in seconds.